andreaseger/master_presentation/slides/tech/slide07-0.md

 ---

 - basic idea
-- a little bit of math
+- kernel and the kernel trick
 - integration